-Simulation of the FED ALPHA wheeled vehicle on a J-Turn Test (dynamic step steer rollover resistance maneuver)
+Simulation of the MRZR wheeled vehicle on a J-Turn Test (dynamic step steer rollover resistance maneuver)

 CREATE-GV (Ground Vehicles)